ruiboma/warlock/README.md

-    used, free := pool.Getstat() // Can view usage and free quantities
+    used, free := pool.Getstat() // Can view usage and free quantities /*
-    // Maximum number of connections, But this number may be exceeded during the run, use configuration(OverflowCap = false) to avoid overflow,
-	// if you need to strictly limit the number of connections
+    *Maximum number of connections, But this number may be exceeded during the run, use configuration(OverflowCap = false) to avoid overflow, *if you need to strictly limit the number of connections */
 ```

 # License